Fiserv/banking-hub/docs/getting-started/make-your-first-api-call.md

 - VendorId
 - ChannelId

-These credentials are required to passed as header parameters under the [EFXHeader](?path=docs/api-ref-EFX-header.md) parameter.
-For more information, refer to the <EFXHeader> section.
+These credentials are required to be passed as header parameters under the EFXHeader parameter.
+For more information, refer to the [EFXHeader](?path=docs/api-ref-EFX-header.md) section.

 **Generating an Access Token**